learn-co-students/seattle-web-042020/99-daily-algorithms/08-next-greatest/README.md

 ## Constraints
 - The array will contain between 0-100 elements.
 - Elements in the array will be constrained to 32-bit signed integers (whole numbers).
+- Elements in the array will not repeat